shayandavoodii/OnlinePortfolioSelection.jl/docs/src/index.md

 (24, 1276)
 ```

-The dataset contains the adjusted close prices of 24 stocks in the S&P 500 within 1276 trading days.
-Now, suppose we want to perform the strategies on the last 50 days of the dataset with default arguments:
+The dataset encompasses adjusted close prices of 24 stocks in the S&P 500 across 1276 trading days.
+Suppose we aim to apply the strategies to the most recent 50 days of the dataset using default arguments:

 ```julia
 julia> m_corn_u = cornu(pr, 50, 3);